-Theresa May shocked the markets on the 18th April when she announced her intentions to hold a snap election on June 8th.
-The news was welcomed by markets and the Pound made significant gains against its Euro and US Dollar counterpart, as well as most commodity currencies such as the Australian and New Zealand Dollar.
+The news of a snap general election was welcomed by markets and the Pound made significant gains against its Euro and US Dollar counterpart, as well as most commodity currencies such as the Australian and New Zealand Dollar.

 At the time of writing, the Pound is at multi-month highs as the Prime Minister hopes to strengthen her hand from June's snap election.
 Her decision is one of tactics, with Labour trailing well behind in the polls she knows she stands in a position of strength.
 A win for May is a win for her vision of Brexit.